Ma1achy/Bouncer/README.md

-# Bouncer
+# Limen

-Bouncer is an access control system that provides fine-grained security and encapsulation for Python classes.
+Limen is an access control system that provides fine-grained security and encapsulation for Python classes.
 It implements true C++ semantics including public, protected, and private access levels, friend relationships, and inheritance-based access control with automatic detection of access levels based on method naming conventions.

+*Limen (Latin: "threshold") - The boundary between spaces, representing the controlled passage between public and private domains.*

 ### Key Features